It’s well known that those who often exercise and like lifting heavy in the gym need to stock up on their protein.

 Based on this information, your daily protein recommendation is between 103-133g.
 Because you’re looking to gain weight through developing muscle mass and you exercise regularly, your aim might fall more specifically around 120g of protein per day.

 For breakfast, you like having scrambled eggs and mushrooms on toast.
 Plus, a banana.
 For lunch, you have a chicken and avocado sandwich.
-In the afternoon you have a banana with some yogurt.
-Oh, and two chocolate biscuits because sugar is not your enemy and they taste great.
+In the afternoon, you have a banana with some yoghurt.
+Oh, and two chocolate biscuits because sugar is not your enemy, and they taste great.
 For dinner, you have a big bowl of chilli con carne with a side of rice and broccoli.
-That’s a pretty balanced diet.
-With high quality protein sources.
+That’s a pretty balanced diet with high-quality protein sources.
 It probably comes in at approximately 2,500 calories and 220g of protein.
 Spot on, without the need for a protein shake.

 Let’s do another one.